 - One Effective Word to Get Kids to Listen

-Tell me in the comments: What have your kids been whining about?
+Tell me in the comments: What are your best tips for handling a whiny toddler?
 How can you give your child your full attention next time?